Kody Bliss

-Kody Andrew Bliss (born February 21, 1985) is a former American football punter.
+Kody Andrew Bliss (born February 21, 1985) is an American former football punter.
 He attended Brentwood Academy in Brentwood, Tennessee before signing in 2003 to play collegiately at Auburn University.
 He is currently an emergency medicine resident physician at LSUHSC Baton Rouge Emergency Medicine program in Baton Rouge, LA.

 College career

 While at Auburn, Bliss was on the Ray Guy Award watchlist in 2006, his senior year.
 During that season, he led the Southeastern Conference with 46.1 yards per punt and also had 12 downed inside the 20-yard line.
 This performance earned him second team All-SEC honors from the AP and the SEC Coaches.
 He also finished first-team all-SEC in 2005.
 He also earned SEC Special Teams Player of the Week against LSU.

 During his career at Auburn, Bliss totalled 202 punts for 8,861 yards.
 He finished with a 43.9 yard per punt average, the highest average in Auburn's history at the time and only passed in 2018 by Arryn Siposs.
 Bliss' career long was a 71 yard boot versus Tulane, but he had punts of over 60 yards in all four seasons.

-DraftShowcase.com ranked Bliss as the second best punter available for the 2007 NFL Draft, while Scout.com have him as the 4th overall.
+DraftShowcase.com ranked Bliss as the second best punter available for the 2007 NFL draft, while Scout.com have him as the 4th overall.
 After a strong showing in the 82nd annual East-West Shrine Game, USA Today wrote that "Bliss can punt long, high and with accuracy.
 If any punter is selected in this draft, Bliss is among the first three with a chance".